 With the assistance of grassroots donors and veteran-owned companies such as Black Rifle Coffee and Noveske Rifleworks, the HunterSeven Foundation team is near completion of a similar, longitudinal study on Afghanistan veterans, their exposures and health effects with over 3,000+ veteran participants.
 The findings of that study are scheduled to be released in the Spring of this year.

 The research conducted by the HunterSeven Foundation is a piece of the larger picture.
-Many experts and organizations have published studies that are stacked with valuable, scientific data and insight into the veteran healthcare crisis, in terms of utilization, barriers to care, specific conditions and mental health.
+Many experts and organizations have published studies that are stacked with valuable, scientific data and insight into the veteran healthcare crisis, in terms of utilization, barriers to care, specific conditions and terminal cancers.

 We routinely monitor this information and repurpose it as part of our awareness campaign to provide those with the most recent studies.